lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     #  Timestep    No_Moles    No_Specs   Si192O384
         30000           1           1           1

-..  container:: justify

 Sometimes, :math:`\text{O}_2` molecules are formed during the deformation.
 If this is the case, the *species.log* file will look like:

 ..  code-block:: lammps